-- appeals performance; - success of policies against signals in the Development Plan as set out in the Authority Monitoring Report; - the impact of changes to higher tier plans; - plan-making activity by other authorities, such as whether they have identified that they are unable to meet all their housing need; - significant economic changes that may impact on viability.; and - whether any new social, environmental or economic priorities may have arisen. - 4.5 To carry out the assessment the Planning Advisory Service Local Plan Route Mapper and Toolkit Review and updating local plan policies2 will be used.
-This will ensure that the review is carried out in a robust and objective way It will allow the Local Plan to be assessed in a structured format to reveal any inconsistencies or weakness against national planning policy. - 4.6 In gathering evidence to inform a review, the PPG states that "Reviews should be proportionate to the issues in hand."
-Evidence from the Authority Monitoring Report, information on planning appeals, a review of relevant Council plans, policies and strategies, the Housing Delivery Test results and technical papers such as the 5-year housing land supply will be used to inform the review - 4.7 There are also other broader factors that will contribute to informing whether the Local Plan needs updating such as: - The review of the Hart Corporate Plan and local ambitions; - The Council declaration of a Climate Emergency, with a commitment to becoming a carbon neutral authority by 2035 and a carbon neutral district by 2040; - The Environment Bill and the mandatory requirement for biodiversity net gain and local nature recovery strategies through creating a 'biodiversity duty' for public sector services; - The impact of the Covid-19 pandemic upon the economy and society has prompted re-consideration of how and where people want to work and live; and - The anticipated 'Planning' Bill that is due to go to Parliament later this year with any updated Government planning policy advice. - 4.8 The intention is to complete the assessment review by autumn of 2022.
+- changes to local circumstances; such as a change in local housing need: - the Housing Delivery Test performance; - whether the authority can demonstrate a 5 year supply of deliverable sites for housing; - whether issues have arisen that may impact on the deliverability of key site allocations; - appeals performance; - success of policies against signals in the Development Plan as set out in the Authority Monitoring Report; - the impact of changes to higher tier plans; - plan-making activity by other authorities, such as whether they have identified that they are unable to meet all their housing need; - significant economic changes that may impact on viability:and - whether any new social, environmental or economic priorities may have arisen

+To carry out the assessment the Planning Advisory Service Local Plan Route Mapper and Toolkit - Review and updating local plan policies2 will be used.
+This will ensure that the review assessment is carried out in a robust and objective way It will allow the Local Plan to be assessed in a structured format to reveal any inconsistencies or weakness against national planning policy.

+In gathering evidence to inform an review assessment, the PPG states that "Reviews should be proportionate to the issues in hand."
+Evidence from the Annual Monitoring Report, information on planning appeals, a review of relevant Council plans, policies and strategies, the Housing Delivery Test results and technical papers such as the 5-year housing land supply - will be used to inform the review assessment.

+There are also other broader factors that will contribute to informing whether the Local Plan needs updating such as:

+- The review of the Hart Corporate Plan and local ambitions; - The Council declaration of a Climate Emergency, with a commitment to becoming a carbon neutral authority by 2035 and a carbon neutral district by 2040; - The Environment Bill and the mandatory requirement for biodiversity net gain and local nature recovery strategies through creating a 'biodiversity duty' for public sector services; - The impact of the Covid-19 pandemic upon the economy and society has prompted re-consideration of how and where people want to work and live; and

+The anticipated 'Planning' Bill that is due to go to Parliament later this year with any updated Government planning policy advice published in the spring.

+The intention is to complete the assessment review by the end of summer 2022.

+2 Local Plan Route Mapper & Toolkit - reviewing and updating local plan policies | Local Government Association